ashikur2146/request_approval_process/README.md

 # How to get the source code

-In order to access and update the code you need to decompile it.
+If you are willing to continue with the provided functionality, then all you need is to add the dependency in your project and integrate with your implementation.
+Otherwise, you need to decompile it.
 I would suggest to use free online decompiler for that, such as, http://www.javadecompilers.com/